14 years later, the effects of the 2008 bailout are still being counted - Magnolia State Live

 – Per capita disbursement: $108 with $0.44 lost per capita

-– Single biggest loan: $196.2 million to Nevada Affordable Housing Assistance Corporation
+– Single biggest disbursement: $196.2 million to Nevada Affordable Housing Assistance Corporation

 You may also like: 50 car companies that no longer exist

-Note: Editor’s note: A previous version of this story stated the amounts as “loans” and has been updated to more broadly encompass “disbursements.”